-While you know you must pay child support as part of your divorce, you do not know how much.
+While you know you must pay child support as part, you do not know how much.
 How do judges even determine a fair amount of child support that one parent must pay?

 Forbes offers insight on the matter.
 Understand the factors that determine child support amount.